European Traveler

 Falaise Aval at Etretat

 More popular, and safer, is to scale the rock via the designated path.
 From the German Second World War bunker, the route leads up to the top of the white chalk cliffs.
-Visitors can enjoy magnificent views of the ocean, cliffs, Etretat and beach, as well as the Falaise Amont on the opposite end of the town.
-(The parking lot at the top of this rock can be annoying empty even on a busy day.)
+Visitors enjoy magnificent views of the ocean, cliffs, Etretat town, and beach, as well as the Falaise Amont on the opposite end of the town.

 Falaise d'Aval and Aiguille in Étretat